-Because my husband and I both joined the Catholic Church as adults, we spent a lot of time studying what the Church teaches.
-Catechism still remains very important to us, as anyone who walks into our home notices.
-We wear our faith on the walls (plenty of icons and statues!) and the bookshelves (no, we haven’t read all those saint biographies and apologetic books, but we want to!).
+Because I joined the Catholic Church as an adult, I spent a lot of time studying what the Church teaches.
+Catechism still remains very important to me, as anyone who walks into my home notices.
+I wear my faith on the walls (plenty of icons and statues!) and the bookshelves (no, I haven’t read all those saint biographies and apologetic books, but I want to!).

-Despite our interest in the Catholic faith, we know it won’t just rub off on our kids.
-We have to be deliberate about teaching them what we believe—and why.
+Despite my interest in the Catholic faith, I know it won’t just rub off on my kids.
+I have to be deliberate about teaching them what I believe—and why.
 The Seven Sacraments in particular are a central component of the Catholic faith.
 Getting familiarized with each can be a great way for children to expand their religious education.
 Understanding each sacrament’s purpose and how it relates directly to their life can help build their relationship with God.

 That’s why Personal Creations created the Seven Sacraments Coloring Pages so kids can color them in and write what each sacrament means to them.
 This is a fantastic resource for Catholic families, religious education teachers, and a great homeschool activity!